nataliesstewart/nataliesstewart.github.io/_posts/2022-09-22-atoroidal-decomposition-for-weaves.md

 There are other practical analogues to this process;
 we may Möbius a weave by replacing a component with <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/15/level-2.html">the</a> prime 2-component weave.

-These are each gotten by substituting a weave of size $$2$$ into a solid torus surrounding a component of a weave.
+These are each gotten by substituting a weave into a solid torus surrounding a component of a weave.
-We'll refer to this process as *toroidal decomposition*, even when substituting suitable $$n$$-component weaves into a torus.
+We'll refer to this process as *toroidal composition*.

 Just as how supplying the obvious additive structure on $$W$$ allowed us to decompose weaves into primes, we can ask if there's a similar decomposition into atoroidals;
-there must be some disanalogy as we substitute specifically *weaves fitting into a solid torus of core radius 1* into *weaves with a distinguished component*.
+this turns out to be much more complicated, as our decription of toroidal composition allowed us only to substitute weaves with a distinguished (implicit) embedding into a solid torus.

-This will lead us astray from actual content, so let's start with the actual content: we'll first make sense of what a toroidal or atoroidal (sub)weave is, then we'll go on to proving a decomposition theorem, called *toroidal decomposition*.
+This will lead us astray from actual content, so we largely sweep it under the rug in this post, which is aimed at addressing only the actual content.

+In this post, we first make sense of what a toroidal or atoroidal (sub)weave is.
+We then collect these in a hypergraph invariant of weaves, called the *toroidal hypergraph*;
+following this, we give several workhorse lemmas about the structure of the toroidal hypergraph, which allow us to make sense of decomposition, in the language of *atoroidal quotients* and *fully toroidal quotients*.
+We perform a classification of fully toroidal weaves, reducing the class of indecomposable weaves for this decomposition to only the atoroidal weaves.
+We end with a sketch of the toroidal decomposition of each of the 4-component weaves appearing in the RIM.

 ### Toroidal subweaves, quotients, and the contraction lemma
 By convention, we refer to a subweave as *trivial* if it has size 1, i.e. it has one compoent.